poseidon-framework/scripts/README.md

 ## `make-repo-directry.py`

 Old script to zip all packages for the server.
 Don't need this anymore, since the HTTP server program is now capable of zipping automatically.

+## `get_ena_table.py`

+This script can be used like this:

+    ./get_ena_table.py PRJEB39316 -o test.tsv

+which downloads a TSV table with meta-info including URLS to download fastq-files in the specified output file (here `test.tsv`).